melodyxlim/melodyxlim.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a physicist interested in making more intelligent soft materials.
+I'm a physicist interested in discovering physical principles for intelligent soft materials.